-Bluetooth speakers are a great option for listeners who like to listen to music, podcasts, and audiobooks from their mobile devices wirelessly.
-Unlike speakers with Wi-Fi, Bluetooth-compatible speakers don't rely on an internet connection to stream audio, which makes them a bit more portable.
-With so many Bluetooth speakers on the market, there are lots of quality speakers available at more affordable prices.
+Bluetooth speakers are a great option for listeners who like to listen to music, podcasts, and audiobooks wirelessly from their mobile devices.
+Unlike speakers with Wi-Fi, Bluetooth-compatible speakers don't rely on an internet connection to stream audio, making them a bit more portable.
+With so many Bluetooth speakers on the market, many quality speakers are available at more affordable prices.
 Whether you like listening to music, communicating with a voice assistant, or bringing your audio outdoors, there's a budget Bluetooth speaker that can meet your needs.

-We've tested over 30 Bluetooth speakers, and below you'll find our recommendations for the best Bluetooth speakers under $100.
-See also our recommendations for the best Bluetooth speakers, the best waterproof Bluetooth speakers, and the best cheap speakers.
+We've tested over 125 speakers, and below, you'll find our recommendations for the best Bluetooth speakers for under $100.
+See our picks for the best Bluetooth speakers, the best waterproof Bluetooth speakers, and the best cheap speakers.

 If you would like to choose for yourself, here's the list of all our reviews for Bluetooth speakers under $100.
 Be careful not to get caught up in the details.
 There are no perfect speakers.
 Personal taste, preference, and listening habits will matter more in your selection.